-The named person, who has overall responsibility for policy implementation, is Mrs Kelly Stewart at Woodcroft Primary School and Mrs Zoe Chapman at Mill Hill Primary School.
+The named person, who has overall responsibility for policy implementation, is Mrs Kelly Stewart.
+She will:

-They will

-- ensure that sufficient staff are suitably trained; - ensure that all relevant staff will be made aware of the child's condition; - cover arrangements in case of staff absence or staff turnover to ensure someone is always available; - brief supply teachers; - carry out risk assessments for school visits, holidays, and other school activities outside the normal timetable;
+- ensure that sufficient staff are suitably trained; - ensure that all relevant staff will be made aware of the child's condition; - cover arrangements in case of staff absence or staff turnover to ensure someone is always available; - brief supply teachers; - carry out risk assessments for school visits, holidays, and other school activities outside the normal timetable; - monitor individual healthcare plans.